A visit to Japan can be daunting financially if not planned well prior to the travel day.

 Buying fruits and vegetables from farmers markets is not only economical, but you also get a variety of fresh greens to choose from.
 In most instances, dinner is more expensive than lunch.
 To curb on your food expenses, eat more lunch and pay less for dinner.
 Some restaurants, however, have expensive lunch menus thus the idea might not apply.

 Generally, a trip to Japan is not very expensive as most would perceive.
 Take advantage of the internet and look for coupons websites for cheap deals.
-With the tips above, your stay in Japan will be enjoyable and economical.
+So, remember to grab your Aviator glasses and with the tips above, your stay in Japan will be enjoyable and economical.